-First-order PDEs are usually classified as linear, quasi-linear, or nonlinear.
-The first two types are discussed in this tutorial.
+First-order PDEs are usually classified as linear, quasilinear, or nonlinear.
+The first two types will be discussed in this section.

-The equation is linear because the left-hand side is a linear polynomial in , , and .
-Since there is no term free of , , or , the PDE is also homogeneous.
+The equation is linear because the left-hand side is a linear polynomial in z, p, and q.
+Since there is no term free of z, p, or q, the PDE is also homogeneous.

 This verifies that the solution is correct.

 Particular solutions of the homogeneous PDE are obtained by specifying the function C.

 Here is a plot of the surface for this particular solution.